Directors of Portland Utility Bureaus to Retire

 Interim directors will take their places, the city said.

-The deputy city administrator that oversees the two bureaus, Priya Dhanapal, wrote in an email on Tuesday morning to bureau employees that “each director made the personal decisions to retire and shared their plans with me independently, with their transitions happening to align within the same timeframe.”
+The deputy city administrator that oversees the two bureaus, Priya Dhanapal, wrote in an email Tuesday morning to bureau employees that “each director made the personal decisions to retire and shared their plans with me independently, with their transitions happening to align within the same timeframe.”

-She wrote that given the timing of their departures, the city is “making a strategic decision to advance the One Water Initiative”.
+She wrote that given the timing of their departures, the city is “making a strategic decision to advance the One Water Initiative.”
 That’s a goal to combine the two bureaus in hopes they will be more efficient.

 Willamette Week’s reporting has concrete impacts that change laws, force action from civic leaders, and drive compromised politicians from public office.
 Support WW's journalism today.